 Following are the name, age and other information for our executive officers.
 All company officers have been appointed to serve until their successors are elected and qualified or until their earlier resignation or removal.
+Information regarding our executive officers is set forth above under "Board of Directors."

-Information regarding Michael Singh, our Chairman and Chief Executive Officer, Dr. Andrew E. Trumbach, our President, Tyler Trumbach, our Chief Legal Counsel, and Lisa-Marie Iannitelli, our Executive Vice President, Investor Relations, is set forth above under "Board of Directors."
+Name Age Titles Michael Singh 57 Chairman, Chief Executive Officer and Director Dr. Andrew E. Trumbach 62 Director and President and CFO Lisa-Marie Iannitelli 45 Executive Vice President, Investor Relations and Director Tyler Trumbach 33 Chief Legal Counsel and Director

-Age Titles

-56 Chairman, Chief Executive Officer and Director

-61 Director and President

-35 Chief Financial Officer

-44 Executive Vice President, Investor Relations and Director

-32 Chief Legal Counsel and Director

-56 61 35 44